P48LIT0/hibernate-app/README.md

 # Hibernate demo app

 This app is made with java hibernate framework.
-Application is based on creating, reading, updating and deleting object in database from java application.
+Application is based on creating, reading, updating and deleting objects in database from java application.
 Code contains elements of HQL.

 ## Software